RedHat-UX/red-hat-design-system/elements/rh-alert/docs/20-guidelines.md

+## Guidelines

 An alert is best used to notify a user of a change or attract their attention about other messages.

-## Inline
+### Using an inline alert

 An Inline alert is used to present a local message or return feedback as the result of a user action, like if a form is submitted with errors.

-## Toast
+### Using a toast alert

 A Toast alert is used to present a global message about an event, update, or confirmation, like the result of a user action that cannot be presented within a specific layout or component.

-## Severity
+### Severity

 Severity communicates the **urgency** of a message and is denoted by various styling configurations.